pachyderm/pachyderm/doc/fundamentals/distributed_computing.md

 Instead of confining users to just data-distribution patterns such as Map (split everything as much as possible) and Reduce (_all_ the data must be grouped together), Pachyderm uses [Glob Patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to offer incredible flexibility in defining your data distribution.

- Glob patterns are defined by the user for each input of a pipeline and tell Pachyderm how to divide the input data into individual "datums" that can be processed independently.
+ Glob patterns are defined by the user for each `atom` within the `input` of a pipeline, and they tell Pachyderm how to divide the input data into individual "datums" that can be processed independently.

 ```
+"input": {
+    "atom": {
+        "repo": "string",
+        "glob": "string",
+    }
-"inputs": [
+    "cross": [
         {
+            "atom": {
-      "repo": {
+                "repo": "string",
-        "name": "string"
+                "glob": "string",
+            }
         },
+        {
+            "atom": {
+                "repo": "string",
-      "glob": "string"
+                "glob": "string",
             }
+        }
+    ],
+    "union": [
+        {
+            "atom": {
+                "repo": "string",
+                "glob": "string",
+            }
+        },

+        etc...

     ]
+}
 ```

-That means you could easily define two inputs, one with the data highly distributed and another where it's grouped together.
+That means you could easily define multiple "atoms", one with the data highly distributed and another where it's grouped together.
+You can then join the datums in these atoms via a cross product or union (as shown above) for combined, distributed processing.
+More information about "atoms," unions, and crosses can be found in our [Pipeline Specification](http://docs.pachyderm.io/en/latest/reference/pipeline_spec.html).

 ### Datums

-Pachyderm uses the glob pattern to determine how many “datums” an input consists of.
+Pachyderm uses the glob pattern to determine how many “datums” an input atom consists of.
 Datums are the unit of parallelism in Pachyderm.
 That is, Pachyderm attempts to process datums in parallel whenever possible.

 If you have two workers and define 2 datums, Pachyderm will send one datum to each worker.
 In a scenario where there are more datums than workers, Pachyderm will queue up extra datums and send them to workers as they finish processing previous datums.

 ### Defining Datums via Glob Patterns

-Intuitively, you should think of the input repo as a file system where the glob pattern is being applied to the root of the file system.
+Intuitively, you should think of the input atom repo as a file system where the glob pattern is being applied to the root of the file system.
 The files and directories that match the glob pattern are considered datums.

 For example, a glob pattern of just `/` would denote the entire input repo as a single datum.
 All of the input data would be given to a single worker similar to a typical reduce-style operation.

-Another commonly used glob pattern is `/*`. `/*` would define each top level object (file or directory) in the input repo as its own datum.
+Another commonly used glob pattern is `/*`. `/*` would define each top level object (file or directory) in the input atom repo as its own datum.
 If you have a repo with just 10 files in it and no directory structure, every file would be a datum and could be processed independently.
 This is similar to a  typical map-style operation.

 But Pachyderm can do anything in between too.
 If you have a directory structure with each state as a directory and a file for each city such as: